The journey to becoming (and investing in) start-ups that become new market category kings

 Here TMARA’s approach is altogether different.
 We do not look to solve big problems, nor address wants or unmet needs as is current startup best practice.
-We’re looking for a very unique type of problem – it’s called a limitation, and our testing process start point begins here, and consequently the rest of the journey to becoming a new category king is guided accordingly.
+We’re looking rather, for a very unique type of problem – it’s called a limitation, and our testing process start point begins here, and consequently the rest of the journey to becoming a new category king is guided thereby accordingly.

 TEST 2: MUST-HAVE Test